 Traditional local payment methods are still relevant

-One market speculation was that Pix would cannibalize traditional local payment methods, such as the boleto bancário, and become an alternative for merchants who can’t offer local debit cards in e-commerce.
+Many merchants in Brazil thought that Pix would cannibalize traditional local payment methods, such as the boleto bancário, and become an alternative for merchants who can’t offer local debit cards in e-commerce.

 But for Germer, the scenario has proven to be different.
 “The story is always similar, but radical changes don’t happen.
 Things develop and evolve over time.”
 For Germer, local credit cards remain relevant in Brazil due to benefits such as rewards and the possibility to pay in installments.
 For boletos, habit is still a very present element that makes replacing the traditional bar code for Pix more difficult.

 For Reganati, credit cards and Pix will predominate the Brazilian e-commerce scenario.
 “I don’t see Pix cannibalizing credit cards any time soon, especially since many users store their credit card details in their web browsers.”
 The motives that most contribute to credit card preferences, according to Reganati, are installment payments and the possibility of centralizing all payments in one place.

 The conversation ended with a Shopify business case that uses PagBrasil’s solutions.
 Ariel presented the results of Pampili, a footwear company with over 2500 employees in the country.
 The company needs to rely on efficient technology to support all its operations.
 “For that matter, Shopify is an essential tool, especially when enabled with PagBrasil’s payment solution.”